yana-b27/clearings_extractor_qgis/README.md

 # Power line clearings extractor

 "Power line clearings extractor" is a QGIS plugin designed to extract forest clearings under power lines from pairs of summer and winter Sentinel-2 satellite imagery.
 It provides a user-friendly dialog interface and advanced tools integrated into the QGIS Processing Toolbox, allowing users to process individual image pairs or batches of images efficiently.
+Plugin uses the algorithm implemented in the repository at the [link](https://github.com/yana-b27/clearings_extraction_algorithm).

 The plugin automates:
 - Validation of input raster images (band count and dimensions).